FTSE 100 jumps on boost from miners, banks; Croda shines

-Miners (.FTNMX551020) provided the biggest boost to the index tracking higher metal prices.
-Anglo American (AAL.L) added 2.7%, after Citigroup raised its price target.
+Miners provided the biggest boost to the index tracking higher metal prices.
+Anglo American added 2.7%, after Citigroup raised its price target.
+[MET/L]

 The FTSE 100 has gained 7.8% so far this year as businesses reopened after the third lockdown and improving economic data coupled with speedy vaccine rollouts and government support pointed to a strong recovery from the pandemic crash last year.